linode/apl-docs/about/about-vision.md

 ## Kubernetes becoming the new foundation

 The container space is slowly evolving from the wild west it used to be, into a landscape of governance, security reliability and thus trust.
-After many years of working with Kubernetes it is not hard to imagine it becoming the foundation for (cloud native) software.
+After many years of working with Kubernetes it is not hard to imagine it is becoming the foundation for (cloud native) software.
 That movement already started years ago.
 We can see that this new DIY architecture paradigm breeds a plethora of containerized solutions and suites offered.
 And that has become the new reality: too many (possibly good) things to choose from.
 But this also presents a new opportunity to us: to be able to quickly deploy and test solutions to see if they meets our needs.

 ## What to expect from a container platform

-First we have to look at containerization and it's microservice way of working, as it has brought brought focus on the following areas:
+First we have to look at containerization and it's microservice way of working, as it has brought focus on the following areas:

 1. **Observability**: State of the (parts of the) system now and over time.
 Metrics and logs, preferably correlated.
 Hopefully AI to help us monitor and make sense of it.
 2. **Stateful storage**: Where to keep your crown jewels, and how to automate backups and failover.